Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 This all sounds straight forward, right?
 As it turns out, there is very little documentation and examples on how to do anything reactive!

-The rest of this post will show you how you can choose, upload, and download images!
+The rest of this post will show you how you can choose, upload, and receive images!

 ![Warning]({{site.imageDir}}mongo_images/trigger warnings.png)

 Attention!
-The remainder of this post contains a lot of code and corresponding explanations of code.
+The remainder of this post contains _a lot_ of code and corresponding explanations of code.
 If the reader feels so inclined, you can find the  *[Source Code to the project described above.](https://github.com/cyclic-reference/mongo-images)*

 ## Backend Setup